gamoradima/ImagesAndPages/README.md

 [![Logo](https://www.creatio.com/sites/default/files/2019-10/creatio-main-logo.svg)](https://github.com/sindresorhus/awesome#readme)
 # Creatio Development with Kirill Krylov, CPA
-In this course you will learn how to start developing on creatio platform by building a simple Expense Report application.
+In this course you will learn how to start developing on creatio platform by expanding upon a simple Expense Report application.
+It is expected that you are familiar with:
+ * Section Wizard
+ * Detail Wizard,
+ * Business Processes,
+ * Case management,
+ * Understand Filters and Folders
+ * Lookups and System Settings

 ## Topics
 <details>